-Due to the many types of conditions that we treat here at The Surgical Clinic in Nashville, TN, we have a team of surgeons with a diverse set of skills, specialties, and experience.
+Due to the many types of conditions that we treat, we have a team of surgeons with a diverse set of skills, specialties, and experience.
 Some of our surgeons treat more specialized conditions, and some have training in emerging surgical techniques.
 And while our surgeons are prepared to treat rare conditions, our practice would be amiss if we did not care for the common ailments and conditions best healed through surgery.